ACE EDI: Cultivating Diverse and Inclusive Spaces as a Black Woman in Science

 Speaker Bio

 Angeline Dukes is a first-generation college graduate who earned her bachelors degree from the Historically Black College/University, Fisk University.
-She then earned her masters and doctoral degrees from the University of California, Irvine.
+She then earned her masters and doctoral cu_people_degree from the University of California, Irvine.
 She is also the Founder and current President of Black In Neuro, an international organization dedicated to supporting Black scholars in neuroscience-related fields worldwide.
 As an assistant professor in the Department of Neuroscience, Dr. Dukes splits her time between teaching undergraduate neuroscience courses and leading diversity, equity and inclusion initiatives.
 She aims to foster a community at UMN that welcomes, supports, and empowers all students, but especially those with historically marginalized identities, both in and out of the classroom.